06 Dec A Guide to Subutex Withdrawal Symptoms

 Running Nose: One of the most common side effects many experience first is a runny nose.
 Similar to the beginning of getting a cold, a runny nose is one of the first withdrawal symptoms an individual will experience first.

-Trouble staying still: Another very common withdrawal symptom are restless legs.
+Trouble staying still: Another very common side effect is restless legs.
 It becomes hard to get comfortable and you can feel like no position, whether standing or sitting, feels relaxing.
 This results in a lot of moving around, which may become a disturbance to others if you’re in an office environment.

-Vomiting: Nausea and vomiting usually occur within the first 48 hours.
-Similar to uneasy feelings experienced during the flu, coming off of Subutex will make you dizzy, and possible vomit.
+Nausea and vomiting: Nausea and vomiting usually occur within the first 48 hours.
+Similar to uneasy feelings experienced during the flu, coming off of Subutex will make you dizzy, and possibly vomit.